Parthhh13/Digibuddy-Rag/README.md

-# DigiBuddy Chat Guide
+# Mental Health Assistant Chatbot

-A digital literacy chatbot that helps users understand technology concepts using Google's Gemini AI with RAG (Retrieval-Augmented Generation) capabilities.
+A mental health support chatbot that provides guidance and information about mental health and well-being using Google's Gemini AI with RAG (Retrieval-Augmented Generation) capabilities.

 ## Project Overview

-DigiBuddy is an AI-powered chatbot designed to explain digital concepts in simple terms.
+Mental Health Assistant is an AI-powered chatbot designed to provide supportive mental health guidance.
 It uses:
 - Gemini API for natural language processing
 - RAG (Retrieval-Augmented Generation) for context-aware responses
-- A knowledge base focused on digital literacy
+- A knowledge base focused on mental health and wellness
-- Streaming responses for better user experience
+- Supportive, evidence-informed responses for better user experience

 ## Tech Stack